pandaproject/panda/docs/faq.rst

 How much does hosting on Amazon EC2 cost?
 -----------------------------------------

-It depends on how larger of a server you need, but for an EC2 "small", storage and bandwidth it will cost you $70-100 a month.
+It depends on how powerful of a server you need, but for an EC2 "small", storage and bandwidth it will cost you $70-100 a month.
 This "small" size is our default and probably enough for many small-to-medium size organizations.

 Very small organizations can also try running PANDA on an EC2 "micro", at a cost of $15-30 per month, but this is infrequently tested and not likely to perform well for more than a handful of users.